Online Gambling and

 In his article in March 2002, McCory interviewed Steve Schillinger about bets being placed online for college basketball's March Madness.
 Schillinger told McCory that he expected the World Sports Exchange to have rung up as much as $2 million in bets for each day of the tournament.
 He quoted Schillinger as saying that even the Super Bowl, another major draw for sports gamblers, "is sort of a non-event in comparison."

-Online sports betting tout Max Sanders believes the point shaving scandals have more to do with the fact that amateur players aren't paid for their participation in college sports.
+Internet sports betting tout Max Sanders believes the point shaving scandals have more to do with the fact that amateur players aren't paid for their participation in college sports.
 "The NCAA makes billions of dollars off of these amateur sports and yet the athletes never see a penny of that money.
 It has nothing to do with the Internet," he said.
 "These kids are easy prey because they are poor and need the money.
 It is not as if you can hold down a part time job when you're in a major college athletic program because it's a full time commitment.
 These kids barely have time to attend classes.
 Shaving scandals were going on long before the Internet."

-Jennifer Goldblatt of Delaware Online, reported that sports betting is a more specialized form of gambling and attracts a much smaller set of gamblers than activities such as slots.
+Jennifer Goldblatt of Delaware online, reported that sports betting is a more specialized form of gambling and attracts a much smaller set of gamblers than activities such as slots.
 She interviewed William Eadington, director of the Institute for the Study of Gambling and Commercial Gaming at the University of Nevada-Reno who said, "With sports betting, even though there's a following, it tends to be one of the more technically challenging to do it right, … quite a bit of analysis that is done and marketing, as opposed to a slot machine, which is a pure chance game."

 George F. Will, of Newsweek reported in November 2003, "Gambling has been a common feature of American life forever, but for a long time it was broadly considered a sin, or a social disease.
 Now it is social policy: the most important and aggressive promoter of gambling in America is government.